 And the rest…

 A small exhibition has, for example, large video installations that give you a flavour of civilian, gladiatorial, and military life in Roman Carnuntum.
-Most (but not all) information is also provided in English.
+Most (but not all) information was also provided in English on my visit.

-The restaurant has a small, but tasty, menu that included two Roman dishes when I visited:
+The restaurant (the Forum Culinarium) has a small, but tasty, menu that included two Roman dishes when I visited:

 - Moretum viride: a Roman-style sheep cheese spread

-- Lucanian pan-fried sausage (which my wife had – it’s a little coarser and drier than typical Viennese sausages)
+- Lucanian pan-fried sausage (which my wife had and found a little coarser and drier than typical Viennese sausages)

 How to get to the reconstructions

-See the main article on the Carnuntum archaelogical park for extensive travel tips.
+See the main article on the Carnuntum archaelogical park for extensive tips on how to travel here from Vienna.